OFFLINE-GmbH/oc-microcart-plugin/README.md

 }
 ```

-In your `Plugin.php` register this custom provider by returning them from a `registerPaymentProvider` method.
+In your `Plugin.php` register this custom provider by returning them from a `registerPaymentProviders` method.

 ```php
 use OFFLINE\MicroCart\Classes\Payments\PaymentGateway;